flatironinstitute/sciware/20_Documentation/main.md

 end
 ```

+It's clear from *source code* that outputs are `x` and `w`, but...

-When you ask for (interactive) help, prints first `%` comment block:
+When you ask for (interactive) help, it prints only the docstring, which in MATLAB/Octave is the first contiguous `%` comment block:
 ```
 >> help gauss
   GAUSS  nodes x (Legendre points) and weights w
 ```
 Hmm, why not useful?
+[Please shout out the many reasons why]

 <div class="fragment">
+- missing input args, their meaning and types!
+- missing output args, their order, types, meaning...
-- missing input args? missing order of outputs! no use example! no teaching!
+- no use example!
+- no mention of quadrature (or teaching that it approximates an integral)
 </div>